Gordonei/BlackBoxDataVisualiser/Readme.md

 This is a simple Python script/module for visualing data that has been produced in a flat format i.e. multiple files containing MxN matrix where the N columns are the features that you're interested in, and the M rows represent instances of these features.
 The file itself represents a grouping of these instances.

 ##Prequistes
-Please install the most recent verions of:
+Please install the most recent versions of:

 * [Numpy](http://www.numpy.org/)
 * [Matplotlib](http://matplotlib.org/)